Building High Society: Captains of Commerce

 (6th image) Interior of the Baltimore Club as it looked in 1925

 Credits.
-This page was last revised on April 19, 2017.
-This page originally submitted on April 17, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 82 times since then and 2 times this year.
+This page was last revised on April 17, 2020.
+It was originally submitted on April 17, 2017, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 130 times since then and 26 times this year.
 Photos: 1, 2, 3. submitted on April 17, 2017, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.